ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 NOT be used for interchange and MUST be rejected by implementations not specifically configured to take part in such an experiment.
-See {{BCP178}} for a discussion about the danger of experimental keys leaking out to general production and why that MUST be prevented.
+See {{BCP178}} for a discussion about the danger of experimental keys leaking out to general production and why that must be prevented.

 ## Optional Generation, Elective vs. Critical Consumption {#optionally-critical}